MSiorr/15-Puzzle/README.md

 # 15-Puzzle
-15 puzzle game - school project
+15 puzzle game

 ![look](img/look.png)

 ##  Overall info

-Popular puzzles 15
+Popular puzzles 15 game

 The aim is to put the pieces together in such a way that they form a complete picture